meshtastic/meshtastic/docs/getting-started/getting_started.md

 - Start Meshtastic app
 - Connect to radio(s) from inside the app
 - Pair with radio(s).
 A paring code should show on the radio.
 Enter that value when prompted to pair a Bluetooth device.
-- Note: May want to set the Bluetooth timeout (ex: `meshtastic --set wait_bluetooth_secs 28800`)
 - Send message(s) from inside the app.
+- Note: The radio connected via Bluetooth will not show messages sent.
-- Verify that all radios are receiving the messages.
+- Verify that all other radios are receiving the message(s).
 Might have to click on the button on the radio to see most recent message.

 ## A good third test (connect via Wifi/HTTP)